Everything You Need to Know About Grapes

 Grapes naturally produce a white “bloom” or “blush” which is sometimes thought of as a dust or powder.
 Similar to other soft fruit such as blueberries or plums, grape plants produce this to protect the fruit from moisture loss and decay.
 So, this naturally occurring bloom helps to keep them fresh!
 To keep them fresh longer, don’t wash grapes until the day you wish to eat them.
 To eat, rinse them gently in cool water.
 Feel free to use a produce wash if you prefer.
 Drain and serve immediately.

 Keep grapes away from pungent aromatics like onion or garlic, as they will absorb the aroma of the things that surround it.

 Surprisingly, grapes take very well to freezing.
-To do so, remove your grapes from the stem and rinse using a produce wash or under cool, running water.
-Drain well, and use a clean dishtowel to pat the grapes dry completely.
+To do so, remove them from the stem and rinse using a produce wash or under cool, running water.
+Drain well, and use a clean dishtowel to pat them dry completely.
 Place on a parchment-paper-lined baking sheet and set in the freezer until frozen.
 Remove and place in an airtight-freezer bag.
 Alternatively, freeze them onto skewers to enjoy as grapesicles or add to a fruity cocktail.
 Store in freezer for up to six months.

 How to Prepare

 Prepare grapes much like you would cherry tomatoes.
 Enjoy them whole or half them and add to your favourite leafy salads or fruit salads.